 Studies show that approximately 80 percent of Americans will suffer from neck or back pain at some point in their lives.
 Often, these conditions are linked to the natural aging process.
-As we get older, our spine begins to degenerate.
-Our discs lose their water mass, vertebrae become unstable and inevitably nerves become irritated or pinched and chronic pain results.
-This pain is often treatable with conservative treatments such as stretching, physical therapy and medication.
-However, about 10 percent of the time these patients find no relief in conservative treatments and are recommended for spine surgery.
+As we get older, our spine begins to degenerate and our discs lose their water mass.
+This causes the vertebrae to become unstable, making nerves irritated or pinched and causing chronic pain.

 Understanding spinal conditions

 As you begin to research your symptoms and condition, remember that most neck or back pain is linked to muscular or ligament strain, not necessarily your spine.
 In these cases, the muscles and ligaments heal themselves over time.
 However, there are many spinal conditions that do require more serious treatment and medical attention.
 These conditions can be potentially serious and they include:

 - Bone spurs

 - Foraminal stenosis

 - Herniated disc (prolapsed disc, ruptured disc and slipped disc)

 - Pinched nerve